hepplerj/notebook/source/_project/machinesvalley.md

 >  be convoluted and change frequently as my research direction changes.
 >  Interpretations here are provisional and dependent on research in progress.

+Dissertations are funny things.
+When I first proposed my dissertation topic in the winter of 2012, I was focused on the origins of the Internet as a physical place: the four western universities that made up the original nodes of the Internet.
+I was curious about exploring how these places came to be the origins of ARPANET and whether there was something about their history as major urban centers that led to them becoming a core site in network research.
+After I moved to Silicon Valley, immediately after defending my dissertation proposal, I came to another realization: that no history of Silicon Valley had considered the environmental impact of high tech suburbs.
+I was curious about the link between the West's high-tech suburbs and the environmental cost of their presence: water, energy, land.
+And thus, my dissertation's topic shifted.

-Broadly speaking, my dissertation traces the environmental politics of Silicon Valley between 1945 and 1990.
+I feel as though my dissertation is now entering its third life as it starts its transformation from dissertation to book.
+Broadly, I am tracing the emergence environmental politics in Silicon Valley between 1945 and 1990.
 Activists, residents, politicians, and business owners all sought to shape the political structure of the changing urban environment, and this highlights contests over space and who contested power over space at a moment in time when the postindustrial economy was exerting enormous change upon metropolitan regions.

 ## Urban Environmentalism in Silicon Valley

 I started with a seemingly simple question: Does nature matter to Silicon Valley?

 The story I plan to tell plays out in many metropolitan areas across the United States.
 Many urban areas in the American West in particular